 - UC Software Applications for integrated access to presence, IM, voice and video, voice messages, desktop sharing, and voice/video conferencing

-The latest version of Unified CM offers a variety of enhancements that accelerate your return on investment by lowering management and support costs, increasing user output, enhancing collaboration, accommodating the bring-your-own-device style of computing, strengthening security, and allowing efficient utilization of IT resources.
+Newer version of Unified CM offer a variety of enhancements that accelerate your return on investment by lowering management and support costs, increasing user output, enhancing collaboration, accommodating the bring-your-own-device style of computing, strengthening security, and allowing efficient utilization of IT resources.
 Headline new features include automatic dial-plan replication, simplified certificate management, extended support for standards-based single sign-on for managers and users, device-agnostic call recording, on-the-road access with no need for VPN tunneling, a new self-provisioning utility that makes it easy for workers to manage their preferences for all endpoint devices, and support for Secure Real-Time Transport Protocol for mobile users.

 In cases where you deploy a centralized Cisco Unified Communications Manager cluster to manage call processing for customers at distributed locations, administrators can help achieve non-stop phone service through Cisco SRST, a Cisco IOS Software image for routers.
 If a Wide Area Network connection fails, Cisco Survivable Remote Site Telephony in the router offers core Cisco UC Manager functions until the link is returned.
 To learn about Progent's consulting support for Cisco ISR routers, see consulting and troubleshooting support services for Cisco routers.